 For Christians virtue is before all else a grace.
-We are to 'behave in a manner worthy of the vocation to which we have been called' (1 Thessalonians 2:12), and we do this by living 'in the Messiah' (an expression used by Paul eighty-five times in his letters).
+We are to 'behave in a manner worthy of the vocation to which we have been called' (1 Thessalonians 2:12), and we do this by living 'in the Messiah' (an expression used by Paul eighty-five times).